hyperledger/indy-node/docs/requests.md

         - CONFIG_LEDGER = 2

     - `rootHash` (base58-encoded hash string):
-        base58-encoded ledger's merkle tree root hash
+        base58-encoded ledger"s merkle tree root hash

     - `size` (integer):
-        Ledger's size (that is the last seqNo present at the ledger at that time).
+        Ledger"s size (that is the last seqNo present at the ledger at that time).

 - `stateMetadata` (json):